ChrisBrooksbank/DigiStandards/scss.md

 * If a element is being truncated, check its display is set to block rather than inline
 * Remember selectors such as : first-of-type, nth-Child
 * Buttons style differently.
 To make a really wide button display: block; doesnt work, width: 100% should
+* BrowserStack is the best way to verify the site runs OK on actual devices. e.g. Safari on a IPhone and Chrome on a Nexus 6.

 ## Mobile First
 The styling for mobile phones should be at the top of the file, with no media query.